 Mark Twain characterized Cairo as the “promised land” in his book, Huckleberry Finn.
-5 Its location at the southernmost tip of the “free soil,” and its location along the river, made the Cairo a hub for African-Americans who were heading north out of the Confederate south.
+5 Its location at the southernmost tip of the “free soil” and its location along the river made Cairo a hub for African Americans heading north out of the Confederate south.

 Growth and Stagnation

-The city’s economy also boomed as it served as a steamboat port along the Mississippi and Ohio rivers.
-Because of its location, it was designated a port of delivery by Congress in 1854 and a federal Custom House and Post Office opened 1871.
-By the late 1800s, as many as 500,000 railroad cars were ferried across the rivers yearly to Missouri and Kentucky.
-1 By 1886, shipments via the river and railroad were valued $60 million, the highest per capita in the United States.
+It also became a hub for railroad shipping, with several railroad lines branching from the city.
+As many as 500,000 railroad cars were ferried across the rivers yearly to Missouri and Kentucky by the late 1800s.
+1 By 1886, shipments via the river and railroad were valued at $60 million, the highest per capita in the nation.
 5

 Cairo’s population peaked at 15,000 in 1920 and remained steady until racial violence engulfed the city during the mid-20th century.

 The African Americans population of Cairo surged after the Civil War because of escaped and freed slaves that migrated via the Mississippi and Ohio Rivers.
 5 The African Americans population in the municipality increased from 50 persons before the Civil War to nearly 3,000 by the close of the 19th century.
 By 1900, 38% of the city’s population was of African-American heritage versus just 5% for the entire state.
 2